apathor/hold/README.md

 hold [OPTIONS] [MODE] [ARGUMENTS]

 ## MODE
- -e          : Arguments are considered a command to be evaludated and the output is cached
+ -e          : Arguments are considered a command to be evaluated and the output is cached

  -f          : Arguments are considered files and their content is cached